-- 5.1 Only Members of the Bargaining Unit may be candidates for office. - 5.2 Elections for the Executive shall be by secret ballot at the Annual General Meeting. - 5.3 There shall be an Elections Committee appointed by the Bargaining Unit Executive to establish a list of eligible candidates for election to the Bargaining Unit Executive. - 5.4 Candidates who wish to indicate their intention to run for office must submit their name, supported by one other Members' signatures, to the Chair of the Elections Committee, at least ten (10) days prior to the election. - 5.5 Nominees whose nominations have been received on time as per Bylaw 5.4, to offices for which only one nomination has been received, shall be deemed to be acclaimed to that office. - 5.6 Any Member of the Bargaining Unit may be nominated "from the Floor" supported by two (2) other Members to offices that remain vacant as at the date of the Annual General Meeting.

-- 5.7 Elections for the Executive shall be in the order listed in Article 5 of the Constitution. - 5.8 Elections for all positions on the Bargaining Unit Executive shall be by the majority vote of those present, eligible to vote and voting. - 5.9 Defeated candidates may be considered for other offices if they choose. - 5.10 The term of the office for the Bargaining Unit Executive shall be two (2) years, from July 1 to June 30.
+- 5.1 Only Members of the Bargaining Unit may be candidates for office. - 5.2 Elections for the Executive shall be by secret ballot at the Annual General Meeting. - 5.3 There shall be an Elections Committee appointed by the Bargaining Unit Executive to establish a list of eligible candidates for election to the Bargaining Unit Executive. - 5.4 A call for nominations will be sent in writing to the membership 30 days before the date of the Annual General Meeting.
+Candidates who wish to indicate their intention to run for office must submit their name, supported by one other Member's signature, to the Chair of the Elections Committee, at least ten (10) days prior to the election. - 5.5 Nominees whose nominations have been received on time as per Bylaw 5.4, to offices for which only one nomination has been received, shall be deemed to be acclaimed to that office. - 5.6 Any Member of the Bargaining Unit may be nominated "from the Floor" supported by two (2) other Members to offices that remain vacant as at the date of the Annual General Meeting. - 5.7 Elections for the Executive shall be in the order listed in Article 5 of the Constitution. - 5.8 Elections for all positions on the Bargaining Unit Executive shall be by the majority vote of those present, eligible to vote and voting. - 5.9 Defeated candidates may be considered for other offices if they choose. - 5.10 The term of the office for the Bargaining Unit Executive shall be two (2) years, from July 1 to June 30.